wrongusernameyetagain/wrongusernameyetagain.github.io/_posts/2024-01-25-three-stages-of-corporate-ineptitude.md

 <!--more-->

 The downside has been that I've never felt like I stayed long enough to make a significant change in any place.
 By the time I had a (basic) grasp of my environment, the office politics, the ways of working, and the overall idiosyncrasy, I had grown bored and frustrated by the limitations of the place (or maybe my own limitations).
 The upside, though, has been that I got to experience several different set-ups, and more importantly, I got to see myself iterating over the same action: Joining a new place.
 With time, feelings and actions that seemed spontaneous gave way to patterns.
-And now I'd like to bore you by going over the overarching stages I've noticed during my own journey, with the implied premise that these might be universal (ish)*.
+And now I'd like to bore you by going over the overarching stages I've noticed during my own journey, with the implied premise that these might be universal <a href="#universal-ish">(ish)*</a>

 ## I don't know shit, Jack